Supergiovane/KNXUltimate/README.md

 - [simpleSample](./examples/simpleSample.ts) - A simple example that shows how to connect to the KNX bus and send a telegram. **WARNING** this sends data to your KNX BUS!
 - [discovery](./examples/discovery.ts) - A simple example that shows how to discover KNX devices on the network.
 - [test-toggle](./examples/test-toggle.ts) - An interactive example that shows how to toggle a switch on/off. **WARNING** this sends data to your KNX BUS!
+- [logging](./examples/logging.ts) - Shows how to use the logging system and capture log messages.
 - [gatewaydescription](./examples/gatewaydescription.ts) - Discover all gateways on your network and shows the details (name, mac address, etc...).

 <br/>